ScienceOfComputerProgramming/SCICO-D-20-00070/COMMAND.md

 git sciit close issue_id
 ```

-removes an issue from the master branch
+removes an issue from its feature branch

-The effect within Sciit is to change the issue status to Closed.
+The effect within Sciit is to change the issue status to either Open (In review) or Closed (Rejected), depending on
+whether the issue currently exists in master.

+The close command is still experimental.
+Further work is required to develop the workflow for fully closing an issue,
+by, for example, creating a pull or merge request, or merging to master locally.

 ## Web